SBIR/STTR Commercialization Readiness Program

 There are three elements that must be present in order to initiate the transition process and conduct business with the CRP:

-- Identified interested customer (Air Force program office, major contractor, etc.), e.g., interested means the customer has been contacted, is aware of the technology and is interested
+- Identified and interested customer (Air Force program office, major contractor, etc.), i.e., the customer has been contacted, is aware of the technology and is interested in pursuing it

 - Defined need (driven by customer)